-- Demonstrated knowledge and understanding of the external business environment. - Demonstrated knowledge and understanding of business functions. - Distinguish logistics and supply chain management as a distinct area of economic activity. - Analyse the legal and regulatory environment for logistics and supply chain management. - Analyse business concepts, functions and processes and relate them to the logistics and supply chain management sector. - Demonstrate ability to apply quantitative and qualitative research and analysis in dealing with business situations. - Analyse ethical issues in business. - Make use of knowledge, skills and tools in making decisions across a broad range of issues related to logistics and supply chain management.
+- Demonstrate knowledge and understanding of the external business environment. - Demonstrate knowledge and understanding of business functions. - Demonstrate knowledge and understanding of logistics and supply chain management as a distinct area of economic activity. - Analyse business concepts, functions and processes and relate them to the logistics and supply chain management sector. - Demonstrate ability to apply quantitative and qualitative research and analysis in dealing with business situations. - · Analyse ethical issues in business. - Make use of knowledge, skills and tools in making decisions across a broad range of issues related to logistics and supply chain management.